less-lab-uva/RBT4DNN/README.md

 ## Usage

-To reproduce the results, follow the following steps
+To reproduce the results, First create a python virtual environment (our used version is python 3.11.6).
+Then, activate the environment and inside the environment, run the following command:

+<code>pip install -r requirements.txt</code>

 ### Dataset Preparation